-1 ST0602/AP01 the pass description. while considering the organisational needs.
+To achieve a distinction, all pass criteria must first be met the pace while considering the Selected and description. organisational needs.
 If possible, achieved what the customer wanted.
 If not, explained the reasons why and recommended an alternative if possible.
 Selected and implemented the most effective resolution for that customer.
-Financial Support (Knowledge and Skills) No assistance or signposting to assistance given.
+No assistance or signposting to assistance given.
 Analysed customer circumstances and identified suitable options for financial support, whether provided by a local authority department, another organisation or information to help the customer manage this themselves.
 Recommend support by signposting to an appropriate service.
 As appropriate, either supported the customer with personal budgeting or made a referral to an appropriate service on behalf of the customer, providing all appropriate information.
-Gather and analyse information (Skills) Did not gather required information.
+Did not gather required information.
 Did not record information gathered clearly.
 Did not distinguish between relevant and irrelevant information.
 Assessed what information was required to deal with the case.
 Obtained all required information from the customer.
 Recorded this clearly and accurately.
 Considered the customer's reasons for disputing a decision.
 Either amended the decision or explained why the decision could not be amended.
 Identified information as sensitive.
 Handled all such information securely and legally.
 Evaluated information provided and determined which information was relevant.
 Evaluated whether there are indications of potential fraud and referred to appropriate department if required.
 Identified opportunities to gather information from a source other than the customer.
 Obtained information from this alternative source.
 Drew conclusions from information provided.
 Confirmed the validity of the information and any conclusions drawn.
-Apply knowledge to achieve outcomes (Skills) Did not achieve the required outcome for the case presented.
-Analysed and used the information with the required action correct applicable legislation.
+Did not achieve the required outcome for the case presented.
+Analysed and used the informa with the required action correct applicable legislation.
 If inferences have been drawn, they have done this.
-Calculated the amounts due to correctly.
-Decided the best method of reduce to the Council and started. ly, in line with all has explained why / from the Council covery of any amounts
+Calculated the amounts due to correctly. ly, in line with all has explained why / from the Council No assistance or signposting to assistance given. description.organisational needs.
+If possible, achieved what the customer wanted.
+If not, explained the reasons why and recommended an alternative if possible.No assistance or signposting to assistance given.Analysed customer circumstances and identified suitable options for financial support, whether provided by a local authority department, another organisation or information to help the customer manage this themselves.
+Recommend support by signposting to an appropriate service.Did not gather required information.Assessed what information was required to deal with the customer.
+Recorded this clearly and accurately.Did not distinguish between relevant information.Recorded this clearly and accurately.
+Considered the customer's reasons for disputing a decision.
+Either amended the decision or explained why the decision or explained why the decision provided and determined which information was relevant.
+Evaluated whether there are indications of potential fraud and referred to appropriate department if required.Did not achieve the required outcome for the case presented.Analysed and used the information ure y have done this.
+Calculated the amounts due to